-The result of a lookup of method m in class C with respect to library L is: If C declares a concrete instance method named m that is accessible to L, then that method is the result of the lookup.
-Otherwise, if C has a superclass S, then the result of the lookup is the result of looking up m in S with respect to L. Otherwise, we say that the method lookup has failed.
+The result of a lookup of method m in class C with respect to library L is: If C declares a concrete instance method named m that is accessible to L, then that method is the result of the lookup, and we say that the method was looked up in C. Otherwise, if C has a superclass S, then the result of the lookup is the result of looking up m in S with respect to L. Otherwise, we say that the method lookup has failed.